MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/install-client-app.md

 4. If you are prompted to continue, click **Yes**, and wait for the installation to finish.

     > [!NOTE]
     > If you have Windows 7 SP1, the Azure Information Protection client requires a specific update [KB 2533623](https://support.microsoft.com/en-us/kb/2533623).
-Setup checks to see whether this is installed and if it is not, you will see a message to install it.
+The install program checks whether this required update is installed and if it is not, you will see a message that it must be installed before you can use some features of the Azure Information Protection client.

 3. Click **Close** and before you start to use the Azure Information Protection client: